borealbirds/WildTrax-dataHarmonization/README.md

 * A location may fail validation if it contains unsupported characters, including special symbols (e.g., "*", "%"), whitespace, punctuation marks, or accented characters (e.g., French diacritics such as é, à, ç).

 Common **coordinate** fields errors:
 * This will not load if the fields are empty or NULL.
 Do not load any locations with missing coordinates.
-Before uploading,C validte that the coordinates are numeric and fall within expected geographic bounds.
+Before uploading, validate that the coordinates are numeric and fall within expected geographic bounds.

 <a name=Survey></a>
 ### 2. SURVEY TABLE